Mozzy9328/strapi-sp2/README.md

 Home page
 The home page includes:

-- A hero banner with an image that is uploaded to Strapi.
+- A hero banner with an image that is imported from Strapi.

 - A list of featured products.

 Products page
 The products page includes:

-- A list of all products added to Strapi.
+- A list of all products.
 Each product displays title, price and image.
 The product also links to its products detail page.

 - A search text box.
 When searching (filtering), only the products that include the searched text in their title or description will be listed.